Resources for a variety of contexts

 Contexts and scenarios

 A. James is a Biochemistry PhD student who has been asked to provide a short workshop for a class of pupils studying science in Year 7 (11/12 year olds).
 They have been looking at health and well-being in general.
-He doesn’t own a car and would have to use public transport to reach the school.

 B. Gemma is a retired science teacher who has volunteered to run a science club in a primary school (10/11 year olds).
+Science clubs will run regularly through the term.

 D. A Brownie leader from a rural community has requested a visit from a STEM Ambassador.
 They meet in the local village hall on a Tuesday night.
 There are very few facilities available, however the Brownie leader is happy to accept any suitable science or astronomy activity.
+Brownies is guiding for girls aged 7-10.

 E. A teacher has approached the STEM Ambassador Hub with a request for Year 10 pupils (14/15 year olds) who are studying applications of science.
 They would like to have some sort of hands on activity included in the session.